FINAL-PROJECT-TEAM-10/Job-Match/README.md

 validation kicks during the creation of database entries such as users, CVs, and job ads.

 #### ☑️ Job Seeker Status Check ☑️
+Checks if a seeker has made a successful match.

+#### 📫 Mailing 📫
+Supports mailing functionality.
+Currently, supports four types of emails.
+One for password reset requests and one for confirming the new generated password, as well as two emails each of which handling pending matches.

+Users are notified when a complementary user sends them a pending match request.

 #### ➗ Separators Validator ➗
+Here skills and requirements are validated so that the database and the frontend can communicate.

+#### 🟰 Calculators 🟰
+Two important calculators are described in _common_: one that calculates the percentage match between skills, and one that can change salary threshold by a certain percent.

+Moreover, the percentage calculator is complemented by a sectioner that determines what is the exact cut-off for 'Best', 'Very good', 'Good', 'Bad', etc. matches are.
+This will give us flexibility to respond to user feedback.

+These are important for the flexibility of user experience.

 ### 🛤️ Routers 🛤️
+With close to 50 endpoints, we attempted to provide as much functionality as possible.
 #### 🎛️ Admin Routers 🎛️
+Allows for the aforementioned functionality of adding other admins, deleting tokens, changing skills/requirements.

 #### 🏛️ Company Routers 🏛️
+Allows for a company to view all companies, to view and edit its own information, to view the main cv of a job seeker.

 #### 📃 Job Ads Routers 📃
+Jobs can be created through here.
+A specific company's job ad can be seen.
+A company can see its own active or archived job ads and edit them.

 #### 👤 Job Seeker Routers 👤
+Allows for viewing all job seekers.
+A job seeker can view and edit their own professional info, as well as to get job ads from companies.
+Here, professionals can also create, view, and edit their CVs.
+Importantly, they can also select their main CV, which is to be used for matching

 #### 🪙 Token Router 🪙
+A hidden router that supports authentication and authorization.

+#### 💞🏛️ Company Matching Routers 🏛️💞
+Where the search, match, viewing pending, and cancelling matches magic happens.

+#### 💞👤 Job Seeker Matching Routers 👤💞
+Where the search, match, viewing pending, and cancelling matches magic happens.

 #### 📄 Further Documentation 📄
 Some of the routers accept dynamic variables in the body of requests in JSON format.